 Entering into, or remaining in, another’s property or building without permission is a crime.
 If you are found to be on another’s property unlawfully, you could be charged with trespass or burglary depending on the circumstances of the case.
-If you’ve been accused of committing either one of these serious crimes, talk to a qualified lawyer as soon as possible.
+If you’ve been accused of committing either one of these serious crimes, talk to a qualified burglary defense attorney as soon as possible.

 Trespass or Burglary?